gongahkia/personal-wiki/Xml.md

 * XML files have the `.xml` file extension
 * flexible text format for representing structured data
-* allows definition of custom tags and document structures
+* allows definition of custom tags *(extremely similar to HTML)* and document structures
 * designed to be both human-readable and machine-readable
 * used for web services, configuration files, data interchange and storage